LoopKit/loopdocs/docs/loop-3/add-cgm.md

     _Sensors that can be added to Nightscout via other apps include Dexcom, some Libre, and some Medtronic sensors.
 Please refer to [Nightscout Docs: Configure your Uploader](https://nightscout.github.io/uploader/setup/)._

-    There are third-party apps that bring some models of Libre data to your Loop phone.
-Customization instructions are provided at the `Loop and Learn` website: [New CGM and Pump](https://www.loopandlearn.org/custom-code-add-cgm-pump/) that explain how to modify Loop to add a CGM or Pump that is not part of the released `Loop` code.

     It is suggested that you use Open Loop during warmup until the new sensor begins to provide reasonable data.
 This is especially important with European Libre 2 using a direct Bluetooth connection.

-    The xDrip4iOS app (which can also be found in the app store under the name Shuggah) may have a problem during the warmup of a new sensor (European Libre 2 using a direct Bluetooth connection).
-There were two instances of crazy high values being reported and picked up by Loop 3.
-One Shuggah user and one xDrip4iOS user who connected via Nightscout as a CGM with Loop 3 had a serious overdose of insulin because of bad readings with a new sensor.
-The developers of xDrip4iOS fixed their application - so make sure you have the latest version.
-Those developers have no control over what is provided by Shuggah.

 ![Nightscout Remote CGM acknowledgement screen](img/nightscout-cgm-acknowledge.svg){width="350"}
 {align="center"}